Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Methodology

-The Bhagavad Gita translation by Eknath Easwaran is a direct Sanskrit- English translation published in 1985.
+The Bhagavad Gita translation by Eknath Easwaran is a direct Sanskrit-English translation published in 1985.
 Easwaran's comprehensive introduction (55-page) places the Bhagavad Gita in its historical setting, and brings out the universality and timelessness of its teachings.
 It features chapter introductions to clarify key concepts and provides a context, and notes and a glossary to explain Sanskrit terms.
 Eknath Easwaran's commentary shows the Gita’s relevance to the modern society and highlights key topics in ethics, humanism and spirituality.
 Note that the introduction and chapter commentaries have been discarded in our study.
 The Bhagavad Gita translation by Shri Purohit Swami \cite{swami_purohit} avoids the use of Sanskrit concepts that may be unfamiliar to English-speakers, for example translating the word 'yoga' as 'spirituality'.
+However, we note that 'yoga' has been translated as 'union' in prominent works.
 This is also a direct Sanskrit- English translation published much earlier than the previous ones (1935).
-Unlike Eknath Easwaran, Shri Purohit Swami does not present a commentary to the Bhagavad Gita, but offers direct translation of the text.
+Unlike Eknath Easwaran, Shri Purohit Swami does not present a commentary on the Bhagavad Gita, but offers direct translation of the text.

-We also considered other prominent translations and commentaries, such as those by A. C. Bhaktivedanta Swami Prabhupada \cite{prabhupada}, Paramhansa Yogananda \cite{yogananda}, Sarvepalli Radhakrishnan, and Swami Chinmayananda Saraswati \cite{chinmayananda}; however, due to limited scope of our study, we could not use them.
+We also considered other prominent translations and commentaries, such as those by A. C. Bhaktivedanta Swami Prabhupada \cite{prabhupada}, Paramhansa Yogananda \cite{yogananda}, Sarvepalli Radhakrishnan \cite{radhakrishnan1949bhagavadgita}, and Swami Chinmayananda Saraswati \cite{chinmayananda}; however, due to limited scope of our study, we could not use them.
 These texts can be considered in future studies.